 - Cancellation Fees.
 Make sure you know what it’ll cost to cancel it.
 You can find yourself locked into a contract that’s super expensive to cancel if it isn’t saving you money like you had hoped.

 - Energy charge.
-This is really the ultimate kicker.
 The energy charge for time of use electricity plans can be as much as double.
 In other words, the cost of electricity when you’re not in the designated free period is really expensive.
 If you know beyond a shadow of a doubt that enough of your electricity usage happens during the free period, then you may be able to save money.
 It definitely pays to compare free nights and weekend plans.
 For example, TXU’s Free Nights and Solar Days plan in Texas has energy charges that are 35-50% higher than comparable plans offered by other reputable electricity providers and a cancellation fee that’s almost double.

 At ElectricityPlans, we dig into the details of these plans and highlight the information you need to know to make an informed decision.
 At ElectricityPlans.com, you can shop and compare several time of use electricity plans offered by reputable retail electricity providers serving your area.
 In the Plan Features section in search, simply select ‘Free Electricity – Certain Times‘ to see all available time of use plans in your area.